 The questions are many: Will patients be able to understand standard medical terminology and acronyms used in SOAP notes?
 Or will it cause confusion?
 And since the coding revisions no longer require clinicians to enter lengthy patient-history information into the record, will patients find the lack of information, or gaps in information, concerning?
 Providing access to information in and of itself provides little value if that information isn’t understandable and usable.

 Managing all of the details around the CPT code updates can be daunting.
-A great way to achieve compliance with less effort is by partnering with Augmedix for its virtual scribe and documentation solutions.
-Clinician practices can find immediate relief with virtual scribes, which allows them to focus more on patients, see more patients, have more control over the pace of their work, and improve their work-life balance.
+A great way to achieve compliance with less effort is by partnering with Augmedix for its virtual documentation products.
+Clinician practices can find immediate relief with a medical documentation specialist(MDS), which allows them to focus more on patients, see more patients, have more control over the pace of their work, and improve their work-life balance.

-Augmedix virtual scribes are thoroughly trained on all coding updates and they provide best-in-class medical documentation.
-For clinicians who would like to make changes, Augmedix scribes can customize and manage those changes for them.
+More than a virtual scribe or medical transcriptionist, Augmedix MDSs provide best-in-class medical documentation.
+For clinicians who would like to make changes, Augmedix MDSs can customize and manage those changes for them.
 For clinicians wishing to bill by time, Augmedix can insert time statements that meet documentation guidelines upon request by the clinician.
 For clinicians billing by MDM, Augmedix’s emphasis on ambient patient conversation ensures the capture of key details from the visit, in addition to clinician-verbalized medical reasoning, to enable delivery of complete, comprehensive notes.

-Augmedix will soon be releasing a new solution that provides after-visit summaries for patients.
+With Augmedix Live, Augmedix also provides after-visit summaries for patients.

 [1] https://www.hhs.gov/about/news/2020/10/29/hhs-extends-compliance-dates-information-blocking-health-it-certification-requirements-21st-century-cures-act-final-rule.html